-If you're not part of the group, don't worry – the option is likely to be available worldwide soon, but in the meantime you can use Google Chrome to 'force' dark mode on Facebook.
+If you're still waiting to receive the new design, you can use Google Chrome to 'force' dark mode on Facebook.
 This doesn't look exactly the same as the official dark mode will, but it's not too far off.

 First make sure you have the latest version of Chrome.
 If you're not sure, open the main menu, select 'Help' and then 'About Google Chrome', and the browser will find and install any available updates automatically.